Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 Coastal Wine Trail Credit: @youngberg_hill

 On sunny days, you can even spot Mt.
 Jefferson and Mt.
 Hood!
-The tasting room is open each day for wine tastings, of which there are various options.
-The standard experience costs $20 per person but is complimentary for inn guests and club members.
+The tasting room is open each day for wine tastings, with standard experiences generally starting at $25 per person (complimentary for inn guests and club members).

 One of the best features of this winery is its fascinating tours.
-You’ll drive through the winery’s gorgeous vineyards and learn more about the winery’s history and winemaking process.
-At the end of the tour, you’ll be treated to a personalized wine flight underneath a gazebo.
+You’ll be guided through the winery’s gorgeous vineyards to learn more about the winemaking process.
+At the end of the tour, you’ll be treated to a personalized wine flight in a scenic setting.

 Youngberg Hill Inn & Winery 3